HalFrgrd/wirelesskeyboard/electronics/common_circuits.md

 The encoder generates two offset square wave outputs.
 Measuring both of them can tell us the direction and speed we are rotating.

 Encoders rotate around continuously but potentiometers only rotate one revolution.

+**Important:**
+Two 10k pull up resistors might be needed to stop the two direction pins from floating.
+I needed it.
+This isn't shown on many wiring diagrams.

 [Read more](https://www.electroschematics.com/rotary-encoder-arduino/)